Chapter 9 Standard MNL

 - Use the

-user-defined function for each IV to obtain these. - Usage:
+stmnl_ppuser-defined function for each IV to obtain these. - Usage:

-is optional, but can be provided for a better x-axis label for the plot (e.g., “Income Category”)
+stmnl_pp(model, focal, xlab)modelis the name of the object with the saved model resultsfocalis the name of the variable (in quotes) for which predicted probabilities are wantedxlabis optional, but can be provided for a better x-axis label for the plot (e.g., “Income Category”)

 - NOTE 1: For continuous focal variables, the table produced uses three levels to calculate predicted probabilities: \(-1 SD\), \(MEAN\), \(+1 SD\)